jborean93/PSEtw/docs/en-US/Trace-PSEtwEvent.md

 ## OUTPUTS

 ### PSEtw.Shared.EtwEventArgs
 This cmdlet outputs each event as an output object.
 It can be used with other cmdlets like `ForEach-Object` to process the event in realtime.
-The event can be passed into [Stop-PSEtwTrace](./Stop-PSEtwTrace.md) to stop the current trace.
+The event can be passed into `Stop-PSEtwTrace` to stop the current trace.
+See `about_PSEtwEventArgs` for more information on the structure of the event data that is set in `SourceEventArgs`.

 ## NOTES